pajdekPL/pw_structure/README.md

 Create your branch, make your changes, commit them and push it to the remote and start a new PullRequest.

 - Use VSC or `git checkout -b name_of_your_branch` or `git switch -c name_of_your_branch`
-- commit your changes(use this commit convention https://www.conventionalcommits.org/en/v1.0.0/)
+- commit your changes(you can follow this commit convention https://www.conventionalcommits.org/en/v1.0.0/)
 - push your changes to remote(`git push -u origin name_of_your_branch`) and open PullRequest,
 - decide with your team about review and merging policy(number of thumbs up, resolving comments, passing tests etc.),
 - Remember: "Honesty in small things is not a small thing" ~Robert C. Martin ;)